doctorfree/nvim-lazyman/markdown/lazyman.1.md

 : indicates install all supported Neovim configurations

 **-a**
-: indicates install and initialize AstroNvim
+: indicates install and initialize the the AstroNvim Neovim configuration

 **-b branch**
 : specifies an nvim-lazyman git branch to checkout

 **-c**
-: indicates install and initialize NvChad
+: indicates install and initialize the NvChad Neovim configuration

 **-d**
 : indicates debug mode

 **-k**
-: indicates install and initialize Kickstart
+: indicates install and initialize the Kickstart Neovim configuration

 **-l**
-: indicates install and initialize LazyVim
+: indicates install and initialize the LazyVim Neovim configuration

 **-m**
-: indicates install and initialize nvim-multi
+: indicates install and initialize the Allaman Neovim configuration

 **-I**
 : indicates install language servers and tools for coding diagnostics